 - Amounts of each ingredient (proprietary blends must list ingredients in order from most-used to least-used)

 - Suggested use

 There are certain things you should pay close attention to in order to determine the quality and safety of the supplement:

 Also note the FORM an ingredient is in.
 Is it natural or synthetic?
 Active or inactive?
 Highly absorbable or not?
 For example, B-vitamins require an active form for them to be quickly absorbed by your body.
 However, most B-vitamins are not in this active form and, thus, need to be first converted by your liver in order to be absorbed.
-For many with chronic conditions, this conversion to the active form is often difficult.
+For many, this conversion to the active form is often difficult.*

-These things are all very important in determining how effective a given supplement will be, but the importance of each factor varies by ingredient so do your homework and youll be rewarded!
-You dont want to pay good money for a product thats in a form your body wont recognize, absorb, or use well.
+These things are all very important in determining how effective a given supplement will be, but the importance of each factor varies by ingredient so do your homework!
+You don't want to pay good money for a product that's in a form your body won't recognize, absorb, or use well.*

 Many manufacturers add fillers, binders, artificial colors and flavors, sweeteners, or chemical preservatives to their products.

 While some fillers are necessary to properly manufacture the product, others are not.
 Also, some natural additives (such as binders) may be present to help the supplement be delivered more effectively to your body.
 However, you should always avoid these additives:

 - Artificial sweeteners

 These are unnecessary additives that don't help the body at all.
 Worse, they may detract from the effectiveness of the supplement since all that stuff must be stripped away in order to make the good part available to the body.